Other Tutoring Services At The SSSC

-The SSSC provides a limited number of tutoring appointments for middle school and high school students during the academic year.
-Students are limited to one appointment per week; this service is provided at no cost to the community.
-For more information, please call our office at 321-674-7110.
+The SSSC provides a limited number of tutoring appointments for middle school and high school students during the academic year, one per student each week.
+The service is provided at no cost to the community.
+For more information, please call the office at 321-674-7110.

-The Success and Support Center diligently works to provide in person and virtual tutoring assistance to the Florida Tech student body for subjects such as physics, aviation, engineering, business, and psychology, and writing.
-Our tutors are eagerly waiting to assist your academic needs, whether it’s to review your homework, prepare for an exam, or simply help ensure your understanding of the course material.
-Make a tutoring appointment online or call our office at 321-674-7110 and we will assist you with setting up your remote tutoring session.
-Our tutors have flexible schedules so please contact our office if your availability differs from the times listed.
+The SSSC diligently works to provide in-person and virtual tutoring assistance to the Florida Tech student body for subjects such as physics, aviation, engineering, business, psychology, and composition.
+The tutors eagerly wait to assist with academic needs, whether to review homework, prepare for exams, or help ensure understanding of the course material.
+Students may make a tutoring appointment online, call the office at 321-674-7110, or drop in to set up an online or in-person tutoring session.
+The tutors have flexible schedules, so students may contact the office if their availability differs from the times listed.

 Why Peer Tutoring?